Open Access Agreement with Cambridge University Press

 In order to make use of the agreement, please make sure to meet the following conditions when publishing with CUP:

 - The article has been accepted by a fully open access or hybrid CUP journal.
-From the perspective of the Max Planck Society a CC-BY license should be selected (as the only compatible license wit EU and other funder mandates), if offered by the journal.
+From the perspective of the Max Planck Society a CC-BY license should be selected (as the only compatible license with EU and other funder mandates), if offered by the journal.

 - A Max Planck author must be the submitting and corresponding author of the article.
 Please note that in order to be eligible it is not sufficient to be corresponding author in name only.
 Please observe that CUP uses the Copyright Clearance Center/RightsLink (CCC) for their workflow.
 Authors will receive a notification from CUP to set up an account with CCC after acceptance.
-There the submitting corresponding author must fill in their Max Planck institution.
+There the submitting corresponding author must fill in their Max Planck Institute.

 - The author is affiliated with a Max Planck Institute and publishes under this affiliation – the Max Planck Institute must be stated in the article